U.S. Route 19: Pennsylvania

 US 19 in Pennsylvania has maintained a similar alignment for much of its history.
 In 1928, US 19 was moved to its current route between Pittsburgh and Meadville.
 The West End Bridge in Pittsburgh was completed in 1932, and US 19 was realigned to cross the bridge.
 In 1936, US 19 was moved to its current alignment between Zelienople and Harmony.
 Through the 1940s and 1950s, different parts of US 19 were widened.

 In 1987, the Phase One project started to connect two sections of Ohio River Boulevard near Western Avenue and Chateau Street.
-Phase Two of the project included a new interchange between the PA 65 expressway (concurrent with US 19 west of the interchange) and the West End Bridge.
-The bridge was closed for two years for construction, but reopened in 1991, while construction finished in 1992.
+Phase Two of the project included a new interchange between the Pennsylvania Route 65 (PA 65) expressway (concurrent with US 19 west of the interchange) and the West End Bridge.
+The bridge was closed for two years for construction but reopened in 1991 while construction finished in 1992.

 In 2003, the Pennsylvania Department of Transportation (PennDOT) started a project to build a US 19 tunnel under the Norfolk Southern Railway, as well as align the West End Bypass with the West End Circle, the intersection of US 19, PA 51, PA 60, and PA 837.
 The project was completed in 2010.

-In 2016, a diverging diamond interchange was built at the intersection of US 19 and I-70/79 in South Strabane Township.
+In 2016, a diverging diamond interchange was built at the intersection of US 19 and I-70/I-79 in South Strabane Township.

-PennDOT has started construction on a multi-lane roundabout at the intersection of US 19, US 6, US 322, and PA 98 in Vernon Township, near Meadville.
-Construction is expected to be completed in October 2019.
+PennDOT has started construction on a multilane roundabout at the intersection of US 6, US 19, US 322, and PA 98 in Vernon Township, near Meadville.
+Construction was expected to be completed in October 2019.

 PennDOT has also started construction on an intersection improvement project at the northern intersection of US 19 and PA 97.
-PA 97 will be realigned to meet US 19 at a 90 degree angle, and new left turn lanes and traffic signals will be installed.
-Construction is expected to be completed in October 2019.
+PA 97 were realigned to meet US 19 at a 90-degree angle, and new left-turn lanes and traffic signals were installed.
+Construction was expected to be completed in October 2019.